 All anyone can talk about, think about, write about, or whatever is the Spring Game, but since I don’t know what the hell I’m talking about, I’ll change the subject to Mike McQueary.
 I don’t know what I’m talking about there, either, but the subject is worth trying to pin a tail on a donkey or something.

-Erstwhile Penn State assistant football coach Mike McQueary’s whistle-blower lawsuit against his former employer will proceed, ruled Judge Thomas Gavin on Tuesday.
+Erstwhile Penn State assistant football coach Mike McQueary’s whistle-blower lawsuit filed with the help of SEC whistleblower lawyers against his former employer will proceed, ruled Judge Thomas Gavin on Tuesday.